Blind Date (1959 film): Critical reception

 The New York Times Eugene Archer found the film "absorbing", noting that "Joseph Losey proves himself a strikingly adept technician with an alert and caustic personal style."

 The Monthly Film Bulletin wrote: "Some unusually pointed and intelligent dialogue exchanges, notably in the love scenes, an adroit dovetailing of flashbacks and direct action, give a routine thriller plot a certain edge and intensity."
+Variety called it "taut, well written".

 The Manchester Guardian described the film as "a well-made and intriguing if far-fetched 'whodunnit' in which the love story, leading to the murder, is more real than cosy."

 Filmkink felt Losey worked "a lot more effectively for Rank than on The Gentleman and The Gypsy, presumably because he was at more arms' length from the studio."

 Leslie Halliwell said: "Tolerable, comparatively sophisticated murder puzzle: rather glum-looking, but the plot holds the interest."

 The Radio Times Film Guide to Films gave the film 3/5 stars, writing: "This usually overlooked entry in the Joseph Losey canon is actually quite a daring and sophisticated investigation into British attitudes towards sex, class and the establishment in the late 1950s.
 The story is pretty unremarkable but Losey's assured handling of character and location forces you to share the plight of Dutch painter Hardy Krüger."